 For Woocommerce, the plugin is free but with additional costs.
 You will pay for hosting, domain name, SSL certificate, themes, plugins, and advanced customization.
 In addition, time to design.

-To conclude the best e-commerce design platform, Shopify is a better choice.
-It is evident from the ease of use, features, security and customer support.
+To conclude the best e-commerce design platform, Shopify is the better choice.
+This is evident from the ease of use, features, security, and customer support.
 But, if you want to design everything from scratch, you can look into Woocommerce or learn the Shopify programming language.